Tony363/XTalk/README.md

 ## 1. 📖Brief

 We hear lots of requests from developers about how to build a AI game website like RPGGO, so we decide to open source a version of our frontend code.
 Of course this is not the latest version and we removed some functionalities which are not related to personal usage, but still, it is a great code example for those who want to have their own website.

+We named this open source project as X-Talk, as to represent AI-driven, interactive, and dynamic conversations.
+The "X" symbolizes infinite possibilities, cross-domain communication, and next-gen AI dialogue systems, making it a strong fit for an AI-powered game interaction framework.

 Check out the tutorial video as below